Inspiration to design a desert Cube came from meeting Austin Hale, the designer of The Amonkar Desert Cube.

 Dragons of Winter's Night puts you the drafter onto a glacial plane within Magic's multiverse.
 This frozen realm will challenge you to survive against fearsome beasts and other Planeswalkers.

 Huddle around the warmth of the fire as you take stock of your situation.
-You'll need to utilize the limited resources available at hand to emerge victorious.
+You'll need to use the limited resources available at hand to emerge victorious.
 Respect the icy and barren landscape around you - it is as dangerous as the soaring dragons overhead!

 Note: This Cube is drafted using 3x18 card packs.
 Players may not add ANY lands from outside the draft.
 The lands you draft are all you have available for deck building.
 Choose wisely!

-Provide a novel and challenging draft & play experience
+Provide a novel and challenging draft & play experience rich with narrative equity

 Evoke an adventurous & wintery atmosphere through card art, flavor, and play mechanics

-Support synergistic archetypes that reward creative deck-building
+Support synergistic archetypes that reward strong drafting and creative deck-building

 Books filled with magic, dragons, heroes, and adventure that I loved as a child.